 Finding a good tenant is only half of a landlord’s job.
 The other half is managing the property with the tenant in it, which can be a demanding task.
 To make it a bit easier, many property managers create a “tenant manual.”
-Even though the rental contract outlines most of the tenants’ responsibilities, a tenant manual can be a great additional resource for the new tenants.
+Even though the rental contract outlines most of the tenants’ responsibilities, a tenant manual can be a great additional resource for new tenants.
 Below are a few main sections you should consider including in your tenant manual.

 Payment and Fees

-Changes in the tenant’s lifestyle
+Changes in the Tenant’s Lifestyle

-So, make sure you include number(s) your tenants can call for different questions, including emergencies.
+So, make sure you include a number(s) your tenants can call for different questions, including emergencies.
 You can also make a table showing how fast you handle different requests.
-For example, missed phone calls will be returned within 24 hours, appliance repair technician will visit the same day, etc. This will give your tenant a frame of reference and help manage their expectations.
+For example, missed phone calls will be returned within 24 hours; an appliance repair technician will visit the same day, etc. This will give your tenant a frame of reference and help manage their expectations.